caithmac/upsc-digitalgarden/src/site/notes/UPSC/Discuss the philosophical assumption of the welfare state.md

 - WS believes in regulated capitalist economy in favor of society.
 - Unlike the nightwatchman state it has positive character and performs socially useful function.
 - The welfare state was characterized by continued features [[democracy|democracy]], represented government, [[UPSC/Constitutionalism|constitutionalism]], deliberative legislation and universal franchise.
+- The welfare state doesn't belong to a particular class but to the whole society.